-- Do I have to have a hysterectomy?

-- What kind of hysterectomy would you recommend, and why?

-- What are the risks?

-- Will I keep my ovaries?

-- Should I have my fallopian tubes removed?

-- How long will I be in hospital and what should I expect?

-- How long will it take to recover?
+- What kind of hysterectomy would you recommend and why? - Will I keep my ovaries and fallopian tubes? - Are there any risks, including a risk of earlier than expected menopause? - How long will I be in hospital and what should I expect? - How long will it take to recover?